DaaGeney/vue3-example/README.md

 ### Tree Shaking

-Definitely the Vuee team understood that they were filling the tree with many optional things that the developers would not use, such as all the life cycle events, all the reactive variables and many of the functionalities that they have; This is why they choose to make developers feel obliged to import everything they want to use, which clearly makes us have a much cleaner bundle compared to vue 2.
+Definitely the Vue team understood that they were filling the tree with many optional things that the developers would not use, such as all the life cycle events, all the reactive variables and many of the functionalities that they have; This is why they choose to make developers feel obliged to import everything they want to use, which clearly makes us have a much cleaner bundle compared to vue 2.

 ## Conclusion